STLBlues :: A Blues Music eZine

 9. Beyond Control – the backing guitar was well done.

-10. Chaos in the Neighborhood – this is a hard song to classify in a blues genre, it was kinda’ catchy.
+10. Chaos in the Neighborhood – this is a hard song to classify in a blues genre, I liked it though, it was kinda’ catchy.

 11. You’ll Survive – cool upright bass (Van Sickle) and piano boogie make this tops on the STLBluesometer.

 12. Awestruck & Spellbound – fabulous!
-Loved this song.
+I loved this song.

 13. With You – a soulful journey through the blues.